 Hormonal therapy: An oral medication that minimizes hormonal fluctuations and controls acne.
 Medications include some oral contraceptive pills, spironolactone, and hormone replacement therapy.
 Typically reserved for treating women when acne develops around or after menopause.
 This therapy is more likely to be prescribed when the condition is accompanied by mood swings, insomnia, and anxiety, thinning hair, and decreased verbal skills.

-Isotretinoin (may also be called Accutane) is often used for severe acne (deep, painful cysts and nodules) is resistant to other types of treatments and can leave permanent scars if not treated.
-With just one treatment, Isotretinoin can permanently clear the skin.
+Isotretinoin (may also be called Accutane) is often used for severe acne (deep, painful cysts and nodules) is resistant to other types of treatments and can leave scars if not treated.
+With just one treatment, Isotretinoin can clear the skin.
 One treatment typically lasts 4 to 5 months.
 However there is the potential for serious side effects.
-About 85% of patients see permanent clearing after one treatment.
+About 85% of patients see clearing after one treatment.

 Chemical Peels: The application of a chemical substance (such as glycolic acid (AHA) or salicylic acid (BHA) that exfoliates the surface of the skin.
 Usually scheduled as a series, the goal of the treatment is to improve the appearance of superficial lines and uneven pigmentation of the skin.
 This treatment is often used to open pores, improve acne scars and reduce breakouts.
 Other outcomes include softer and smoother looking skin.